systemgnulinux/Searching-For-The-Golden-Linux/README.md

-# Searching-For-The-Golden-Linux (first published at surfingstarbeams@worpress.com on 4 April 2022)
+# Searching For The Golden Linux (first published at surfingstarbeams@worpress.com on 4 April 2022)

 Debian Linux OS – Lightweight distro fork.